 Michelle Hutchinson: I think this is also a big value add of ours, because it’s the part that most careers advising services don’t offer at all.
 They’re very much trying to talk through “What are your next possible steps, and how are you going to get those?” and they do less of this bigger-picture thing.
 And also they just focus much less on the “How can you have the most impact in the world?” side of things, compared to “What will be most suited to you, and how will you have a career that you enjoy?” — which is very important also, but neglects this whole other piece.

-Habiba Islam: I think we try and cover a bit of both.
-The cause prioritization question involves a little bit of moral values, and it also involves a little bit of empirical stuff as well.
+Habiba Islam: The cause prioritization question involves a little bit of moral values, and it also involves a little bit of empirical stuff as well.
 In some ways, I think it’s easier to take your own view on the moral side of things, and it requires a little bit more investigation sometimes to get a view on the empirical stuff.
 And both of these can seem really daunting to people, to feel like they have to solve moral philosophy to work out what to do with their career.
 And I think it doesn’t have to be that hard, but there are some key choice points that might be slightly easier for people to focus on.
 Yeah, it’s a little bit of the moral stuff and a little bit of the empirical stuff.

 Michelle Hutchinson: And one way that we can add value sometimes is basically just giving people a sense that they can think through these things and come to their own view.
 I feel that I’ve chatted to a lot of really smart, well-informed people who feel like it’s above their pay grade to have any opinions on what the most important problem to work on is, and therefore don’t end up spending much time thinking about that and actually deciding — and I think that’s a real shame for their career.
 I was talking to one lady, for example, who has a PhD in physics from Cambridge and still felt like, “Well, I’m not smart enough to get to grips with these kinds of things.”
 And I just think that’s totally wrong, and getting people to think these things through can be pretty useful for their career.

-Michelle Hutchinson: I think it depends a lot on the case.
-In some cases, people just haven’t thought about these questions too much, and they’ve been really compelled by some particular problem.
+Michelle Hutchinson: In some cases, people just haven’t thought about these questions too much, and they’ve been really compelled by some particular problem.
 It’s more a question of talking through the different problems and getting them to think about them — then people might realize that although they feel particularly compelled by a certain problem, when they’re actually comparing it to another one, they think the second one’s more important.

 Michelle Hutchinson: In some cases, people have some intuitions in a particular direction, but haven’t quite thought explicitly about those intuitions.
 Climate change is one that often elicits these kinds of cases, where people might have the view that they’d prefer to help people in the present, but simultaneously feel that climate change is a particularly important problem to work on.
 And actually, when they think about it in more detail, they realize the reason they think that climate change is particularly important is that they think it could have a bearing on the longer-run future.
 So in that case, they do in fact have a view, but it’s not quite been made explicit.